HaleBera/A-NOVEL-CONTAINER-ATTACKS-DATASET-FOR-INTRUSION-DETECTION/README.md

             - SQL_CVE_2020_9483_Attacker_III.py

-        2. To make each attacker have a unique IP address, create each childAttacker.py derived from the attackerBase.py, in different vagrants.
+        2. To make each attacker have a unique IP address, in different vagrants.

         SUBSCENARIO I.I:
         ----------------